 Spice Tree begins with the same spirit recipe as Oak Cross, but is aged entirely differently.
 Only twenty percent is aged in Bourbon barrels (compared to the sixty percent of Oak Cross), and the rest is aged in new French Oak with specially charred heads on the barrels.
 These heavily toasted heads give the whisky spicy-savory characteristics that you just can’t get any other way.
 The nose is huge vanilla, ginger, raisin, and baked apple.
 As soon as it hits your palate, it explodes with fruitcake and spice notes, and feels thick and creamy in the mouth.
 Long, satisfying finish.
 Water brings out the fruit and subdues the creaminess.
 This is the whisky that turned me on to Compass Box in the first place.

 Not often do we get bottling of Scottish grain whisky.
 This is a blend of two whiskies, aged completely in ex Bourbon barrels.
 Compared to malt it’s not nearly as fruity, but it more than makes up for this in its creaminess.
 Hedonism smells like the perfect coconut crème brûlée, and the creme and burned sugar tastes really coat your palate and make you want another sip.
-Truly a unique whisky, I can’t recommend this enough.
-I would however be careful with water on this – it loses its sumptuousness quickly.
+It truly is a unique whisky.
+I can’t recommend this enough.
+I would, however, be careful with water on this, as it loses its sumptuousness quickly.

 9 Power Road